aroberge/avantpy/psf/proposals.md

 such as [Decimal](https://docs.python.org/3/library/decimal.html)
 or [Turtle](https://docs.python.org/3/library/turtle.html).

-While the above describes the capability of the author to start and make progress on a project, it does not address the issue of capability of bringing a project to a satisfactory state of completion.
+While the above describes my capability to start and make progress on a project, it does not address the issue of capability of bringing a project to a satisfactory state of completion.
-To address this point, I offer two examples:
+To address this point, I offer two examples of my projects:

 - My first Python related project was rur-ple,
   [first hosted on sourceforge](http://rur-ple.sourceforge.net/) and which